adityaarakeri/super-scripts/email_forwarding/README.md

 # Pre-reqs

-To start using this, you need exchange administrative credentials, and to properly configure the config.xml file.
+To start using this, you need exchange administrative credentials, and to properly create and configure a 'config.xml' file.
+(I've included the config.psm1 for you to import in poewrshell, set the fields and export to a xml file.)
 "ContentPath" - The full path of the "additonal" folder, or whatever your iconts, graphics, are (and where the config should be) stored in.
 "BlackListedUsers" - Users you'd like to prevent setting modification on.
 "Department" - This is set up currently to look for a distrobution group.
 Some tinkering would be required to change it, but it can modifed to take a user list from a different source.